White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Risky:

-- Nickel-based white gold 14K without rhodium or with worn rhodium
+- Nickel-based white 14K without rhodium or with worn rhodium

 How to Test for Nickel Allergy